Chymyst/chymyst-core/docs/chymyst04.md

 ```

-In this example, the values `x` and `begin1` are equal to the same molecule emitter, thus they have the same chemical designation.
+In this example, the values `x` and `begin1` refer to the same molecule emitter, thus they have the same chemical designation.
 For this reason, the calls to `x()` and `begin1()` will emit copies of the same molecule.
 As we already discussed, the molecule emitted by `x()` will have a different chemical designation from that emitted by `begin2()`.

 In practice, it is of course advisable to choose meaningful local variable names.

-However, it is important to keep in mind that:
+To summarize:

 - each molecule has a chemical designation, a reaction site to which the molecule is bound, a name, and a molecule emitter (usually assigned to a local variable)
 - the chemical reactions started by molecules depend only on their chemical designations, not on names